Jean-njoroge/Machine-Learning-Resources/supervised_learning/README.md

  Supervised learning is where you have input variables (X) and an output variable (Y ) and you use an algorithm to learn the mapping function from the input to the output.The goal of all supervised machine learning algorithms is to best estimate a target function (f) that maps input data (X) onto output variables (Y ).
 This describes all classification and regression problems.

-Supervised learning is typically done in the context of:
-1. **Classification**, when we want to map input to output labels, or
-2. **Regression** when we want to map input to a continuous output

 ## When to use Supervised Learning

 * With supervised machine learning, the algorithm learns from labeled data.